hongyuntw/optimize_product_search/README.md

 #### parameters
 ```
 bad_tokens : list of string or single string
+ex: ['mg','cm'] or cm
 ```
 #### return
 ```